 Game mechanics are written in board game’s manual.
 They are also known as rules.

 It’s these rules that create the longevity of a board game.
 As we said in the previous article: you want them simple to learn to bring in new players, yet complex to master to keep the better players studying and coming back to the game.

 Influence of Chance

 Luck can be implemented in different ways.
 The most popular are rolling the dice(s) when determining various outcomes and drawing cards when a player receives new stuff.
+Other board games only randomize starting settings, like board/terrain or resource distribution.
 Exactly what is determined by chance is a matter of the game concept and practical implementation is described in the rules.

 As a general rule, you want a moderate amount of chance influencing a board game.
 Just so that it brings some freshness but at the same time does not cause chaos.

 In my native language board games are named “družabne igre”.
 A word-by-word translation of that would be “socializing games”.
 It is one of the main reasons we play board games: to have fun with other people.